deignacio/the-game-bot/README.md

    Building the_game_bot/the_game_bot using c backend
 ```

-Run with default parameters, verbose (outputs players and end board), 1 iteration, 1 player, using naive bot
+Run with default parameters, verbose (outputs players and end board), 1 iteration, 1 player, using naive strategy
 ```
 % ./bin/the_game_bot
 Welcome to The Game Bot